 I know… I know, I’ve broken rule #3 a dozen times.
 But this is rather a tip than a must-do activity for all new bloggers.
 The time span of an average reader is equivalent of a goldfish thanks to video content and an abundance of information.

 For this reason your writing should be flowy.
 Writing a blog is different from writing a thesis on your answer script.
-But when a fresh blogger starts blogging, he only has experience with the latter.
+But when a new blogger starts building content, he only has experience with the latter.

 The viewer does not enjoy a stiff style of writing that is too academic or biblical.
 Rather a flowy and conversational style is appreciated.

 It’s absolutely fine to carry a conversational style.
 The more informal and welcoming your style is, the more audience will stick with you, resulting in better SEO rankings too.

 When you begin blogging, you feel that everyone will be inherently interested in your articles.
 With around 8 million articles, blog posts, case studies, journals, research, and reports coming out, there is little room for your own story.